rainbow-bamboo/habit-recipes/readme.md

 It does 3 main things
 - Habit stack "When I _"
 - Habit stack "At _"
-- Highlights a random habit
+- Keeps track of how many times you perform the habit

 1. Select type of Habit
 2. Enter habit